Coat Info

 Coat Information:

 The adult Labradoodle coat comes in between 7 to 14 months of age.
 During this time, his coat will be higher maintenance until the puppy coat comes out and his adult coat comes in.
+During this time, brush often with some instruction(check out our blog, and click on the video below).
 This is a good time to visit the groomer.
 In fact, if you decide to have your dog professionally groomed on a regular basis, it is a great idea to go when the pup is about 12 weeks old (having been given his 1st 3 sets of shots 1st) for a puppy cut.
 Often groomers will offer a special price for this time to encourage you to come as a regular customer in the future.
-It’s kind of like going to Starbucks for the 1st time.
-Your doggie looks so good, and you actually got to go to Starbucks while you were waiting…
+This will help your pup’s future visits to the Groomer easy.
+Your doggie will look so good, and you actually got to go to Starbucks while you were waiting.

-The FLEECE COAT is soft with a big to small wavy or crimp curl that is easily brushed through and light weight, not wool or thick like a poodle and non shedding and allergy/asthma friendly.
-It will need to be brushed through thoroughly about every 2 to 3 weeks and trimmed 1 to 2 times a year.
+The FLEECE COAT is soft with big to small wavy or crimp curls; light weight, not wooly or thick like a poodle; and non shedding and allergy/asthma friendly.
+It will need to be brushed through thoroughly about every 2 to 3 weeks and trimmed up to 4 times a year.

 The FLEECE WOOL BLEND is soft with wavy loose spirals.
-The coat is usually 3 to 4 inches long and doesn’t tend to mat.
-It is very unique to the multigenerational labradoodle.
-This coat needs to be combed out about 1 time a week and will be easy to maintain with a trim 1 or 2 times a year.
+The coat is usually 3 to 4 inches long.
+This coat needs to be combed out about 1 time a week.
+If it tends to mat at all, we suggest a grooming every 3 months.
+It is non-shedding and allergy friendly.

-The WOOL COAT is somewhat poodle like, with tight curls, either soft or coarse, which requires grooming 1 to 2 times a week.
-It is non-shedding and allergy, asthma friendly.
+The WOOL COAT is somewhat poodle like, with tight curls, either soft or coarse, which requires trimming 4 times a year for very easy maintenance.
+A brush out maybe every month.
+It is non-shedding and allergy/ asthma friendly.

 The HAIR COAT is soft silky and flat to straight with medium waviness and has a fluffy longer coat look.
 Regular brushing is recommended.
 This coat is low to non- shedding.

-The labradoodle coat colors are Chalk (white), Cream, Apricot/Gold, Red, Chocolate, Caffé Latte, Black and silver.
+The labradoodle coat colors are Chalk (white), Cream, Apricot/Gold, Red, Chocolate, Cafe Latte, Black and silver.

-We recommend using a very mild people shampoo like JASON, Doc Ackerman’s Dog & Cat shampoo, or DR. BRONNER’S Pure-castile tea tree oil or peppermint (diluted).
+We recommend using a very mild people shampoo like JASON, Doc Ackerman Dog & Cat shampoo, or DR. BRONNER’S Pure-castile tea tree oil or peppermint (diluted).
 Bathe only when needed.